-A strange sort of relief came over me as I ripped open the door and ran into the room where I quickly and nervously threw the 16mm film can on the counter, turned and ran back out into the hall.
+A strange sort of relief came over me as I ripped open the door and ran into the room where I quickly and nervously threw the 16mm film can on the counter, spun around and ran back out into the hall.

 Then I ran as fast as I could like the scared chicken that I was.
 I ran down the halls and then up the stairwell as fast as my wobbly legs would carry me.

-At the top of the stairwell once again, I grabbed the door nob, pulled the door open as fast as I could and leaped into the lobby like a gun-totting ballet dancer.
+At the top of the stairwell once again, I grabbed the door knob, pulled the door open as fast as I could and leaped into the lobby like a gun-toting ballet dancer.